lingeswaran-ramachandran/Predict_Heart_Disease/README.md

 Result

-#

 # Predict Heart Disease
- Trained with over 60000 IMDB dataset to categorize positive and negative
+ Trained with dataset to predict

 ## To include images
 ![boxplot](boxplot.png)